-- 2 A Weekend with your granddaughter again?
-B No. Unlike most weekends Sara (not stay) with us this - time.
-It's her best friend's 18th birthday party. - 3 A I'm taking my sister to see the battle of Grundwald this summer. - B (she / ever / see) a historical reenactment before? - 5 A You can't trust what you hear on TV. - B Where (you / usually / search) for information about current events then? - 6 A Are boars dangerous? - B It depends.
-When not disturbed, most of the time these animals (not attack) people. - 7 A I'm tired mum, let me sleep some more.
-B How long (you / sleep)?
-Didn't you go to bed early last night? - 4 \rangle Complete the gaps with correct expressions.
+- 2 A Weekend with your granddaughter again? - B No. Unlike most weekends, Sara isn't staying (not stay) with us this time.
+It's her best friend's birthday party. - 3 A I'm taking my sister to see the battle of Grundwald this summer. - B Has she ever seen (she / ever / see) a historical reenactment before? - 4 A I can't find any good sitcoms to watch. - B I'm not surprised.
+Sitcoms are getting (get) dumber and dumber. - 5 A You can't trust what you hear on TV. - B Where do you usually search (you / usually / search) for information about current events then? - 6 A Are boars dangerous? - B It depends.
+When not disturbed, most of the time these animals don't attack (not attack) people. - 7 A I'm tired, mum.
+Let me sleep some more. - B How long have you been sleeping (you / sleep)?
+Didn't you go to bed early last night?

+4) Complete the gaps with correct expressions.